MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 ### -ContentFilterLanguage
 This parameter is available only in the cloud-based service.

-The ContentFilterLanguage parameter specifies the language for the ContentFilter parameter.
+The ContentFilterLanguage parameter specifies the date/time for the ContentFilter parameter.

 Valid input for this parameter is a supported culture code value from the Microsoft .NET Framework CultureInfo class.
 For example, da-DK for Danish or ja-JP for Japanese.
 For more information, see [CultureInfo Class](https://docs.microsoft.com/dotnet/api/system.globalization.cultureinfo).